 Note: This swimming tip article may contain affiliate links.
 Please read the disclosure for more info.

-I’ve had a few swimmers comment on this blog about their stroke rhythm, and as it happens, I managed to get my hands on a new product called the Wetronome.
+I've had a few swimmers comment on this blog about their struggle to find the right stroke rhythm, and as it happens, there is a tool for that.

 This small, simple device can help you refine your rhythm, timing, and stroke rate, acting as a metronome in waterproof form.